loweoj/vuforia-js/README.md

 ## Helpers:

-A few helpers files are provided to convert data to base64 equivalents:
+A few helpers functions are provided to convert data to base64:

 ```ts
 // encode a local image file to base64 for use with addTarget and updateTarget